gabrielmcg/synergy-netlify/prep/create-ansible-node.md

-# Create the Ansible node
+# Create the Ansible node on RHEL

 The Ansible node will act as the driver to automate the provisioning of the environment and it is essential that it is properly installed.

-1. Create a Virtual Machine and install your preferred OS (in this example, and for the sake of simplicity, RHEL 7 will be used).
-The rest of the instructions assume that, if you use a different OS, you understand the possible differences in syntax for the provided commands.
-If you use RHEL 7, select `Infrastructure Server` as the base environment and the `Guests Agents` add-on during the installation.
+1. Create a Virtual Machine and install RHEL 7. select `Infrastructure Server` as the base environment and the `Guests Agents` add-on during the installation.

 2. Log in to the `root` account and create an SSH key pair.
 Do not protect the key with a passphrase (unless you want to use `ssh-agent`).